frackham/School-MIS-Data-Quality-Dashboard/README.md

 - Additional, advanced rules based on existing rule data sources

 ##Master data
--Groups (priority, contacts()).
+- Groups (priority, contacts()).
--Contacts (email(s)).
+- Contacts (email(s)).

 ##Core Data Objects
--Rule/Test.
+- Rule/Test.
 A rule is the basic building block.
 Each rule (within the MIS usually) creates an output file.
 No fails?
 No rows in the output.
 (Call it rule or test?).
--Log.
+- Log.
 Simple list of exceptions (errors) for a particular timestamp.

 ##Application Workflow (Assuming deployment correct).
 - Scheduled rules run over a period of time.
 Rules create files in secure folder.